theinventorshouse/pxt-microbit/docs/projects/reaction-time/code.md

 ## Duration: ~30 minutes

-## Step 1: wire up the aluminum foil
+## Step 1: wire up the aluminum foil for Player 1 and Player 2.

 Follow the instructions to connect the BBC micro:bit to aluminum foil and alligator clips.